Sanhedrin: During Jewish–Roman Wars

 After the destruction of the Second Temple in 70 CE, the Sanhedrin was re-established in Yavneh, with reduced authority, by agreement between Yochanan ben Zakai and Roman Emperor Vespasian.
 Vespasian agreed in part due to the perception that the Pharisees had not participated in the first revolt to the extent that other groups had.
 Thus the Sanhedrin in Yavneh was comprised almost exclusively of pharisaic scholars.
 The imperial Roman government recognized the Sanhedrin.
-They regarded the head of the Sanhedrin as their own paid government official with the status of Prefect.
+They regarded the head of the Sanhedrin as their own paid government official with the status of a prefect.
 Roman legislation severely reduced the scope of its authority, but confirmed the body's ultimate authority in religious matters.
 In an attempt to quash revolutionary elements, Rome in effect declared one form of Judaism to be the only recognized form of religion.
 This led to persecution of sectarian groups, and attempts by these groups to find fault with the Sanhedrin before the Roman government.

 The seat of the Patriarchate moved to Usha under the presidency of Gamaliel II in 80 CE.
 In 116 it moved back to Yavneh, and then again back to Usha.